Olmecas de Tabasco: History

+Cardenales de Tabasco (1975)

+Tabasco debuted in the Mexican League in 1975 as the Cardenales de Tabasco (Tabasco Cardinals).
+The team was established after the Magaña Carrillo brothers bought the Leones de Yucatán from Cervecería Yucateca and relocated the club to Villahermosa, Tabasco.
+Ariel Magaña, one of the owners, was a fan of the St. Louis Cardinals, so the team was named Cardenales de Tabasco, and its original uniform was identical to that of the Cardinals.

-The Cardenales, the first team representing Villahermosa in the Mexican League, began play in 1975.
-Plagued with economic problems, they sat out the 1976 season before returning to the league in 1977.
+The Cardenales were managed by Pancho Herrera and later Pedro Ramos.
+Plagued with economic problems, they sat out the 1976 season, when the franchise was moved to Nuevo Laredo and became the Tecolotes de Nuevo Laredo, before returning to the league in 1977.

+Plataneros de Tabasco (1977–1984)

-When the club returned to play in 1977, they were renamed the Plataneros (the Banana Planters), a name they kept until 1985.
+When the club returned to play in 1977, they were renamed the Plataneros (Banana Growers), a name they kept until 1985.
+That year, the franchise purchased the Broncos de Reynosa and relocated to Tabasco.
+The team was initially managed by Napoleón Reyes and later by Bobby Treviño, finishing last in their division.

 The Plataneros found their first success in 1979, when they qualified for the playoffs under manager Raúl Cano.
-The team included Arturo Bernal, Rommel Canada, Joel Orquendo, and Nike Nagy.
-As the 1980s began, the Plataneros signed stars Luis Tiant and Jesus Sommers but did not find success on the field.
+The team included Arturo Bernal, Rommel Canada, Joel Orquendo, and Mike Nagy.
+As the 1980s began, the Plataneros signed stars Luis Tiant and Jesús Sommers but did not find success on the field.

+Ganaderos de Tabasco (1985–1989)

-In 1984, Julian Manzur, the club president, decided to sell the team.
+In 1984, Julián Manzur, the club president, decided to sell the team.
 Humberto Tapia purchased the club and changed their name to the Ganaderos for 1985.
 In 1987, they signed Steve Howe, who was attempting a return to the major leagues after a drug suspension.
 He had great success and was signed by the Texas Rangers after 13 games.

 Mike Cole stole 100 bases in the 1989 season and there was hope of a playoff appearance, but poor road trips against Campeche and Yucatán to end the season left them out of the postseason picture.

+Olmecas de Tabasco (1990–present)

+In 1990, the team, under new management, adopted the name Olmecas, replacing the previous Ganaderos name as part of an effort to establish a new identity for the club.
+The new name was selected with the participation of the Tabasco fanbase.

 In 1993 Juan Navarrete took over as manager and the club signed many foreign players including Rafael de Lima, Alexis Infante, Rusty Tillman, and Todd Brown.
 The Olmecas ended a 14-year playoff drought and won the Mexican League title.
-Don Diego Rosillo was named Executive of the Year and Ricardo Osuna won Pitcher of the Year.
+Diego Rosique was named Executive of the Year and Ricardo Osuna won Pitcher of the Year.

+In 2026, led by Luis Carlos Rivera, the Olmecas returned to the Serie del Rey for the first time in 33 years after defeating the Pericos de Puebla in the South Zone final.
+They ultimately fell to the Toros de Tijuana 2–4 in the Serie del Rey.